 2008 PSE certificate.
 Major double transfer at bottom (T7).
 Superb!

 Printed cancel on an admission ticket to the 59th Semi-Annual Conference of The Ben Franklin Associates, to be held on July 4, 1863.
-The only reported example.
+One of two reported examples.
+Ex-Tolman.

 Blind perfs top and bottom; trimmed left and right.